VCUBrandcenter/XD-Toolbox/README.md

 - [Google's Customer Journey Tool ](https://www.thinkwithgoogle.com/tools/customer-journey-to-online-purchase.html) - Learn more about your average customers purchase journey.
 Make's Customer Experience (CX) mapping more informed.
 - [Open Strategy](http://openstrate.gy/) - An amazing resource for all sorts of strategy tools.
 - [Typeform](http://www.typeform.com/) - The best surveying and forms tool ever!
+- [UXCheck](http://www.uxcheck.co/) - Chrome extension for checking the UX of a site.
+Exports your report as a word doc with screenshots.

 ### Ideation
 - [IDEO's Design Kit](http://www.designkit.org/methods) - These methods are a step-by-step guide to unleashing your creativity, putting the people you serve at the center of your design process to come up with new answers to difficult problems.